bhall2001/moduops-manual/README.md

 # ModuOps Overview

-Welcome to the manual for the ModuOps application.
+Welcome to the manual for the ModuOps.

 Welcome to version 1.0.0 of the ModuOps software.
 ModuOps came into being from a desire by the New England Free-mo group to create a car routing system.
 The primary goal of the group is to reduce the amount of administration needed to get a Modular layout up and Operating.